NguyenLabNetworkModeling/FGFR4-Signaling-Network-Model/README.md

 # Overview

 ### Supplementary Information: Integrative Modelling of Signalling Network Dynamics Identifies Cell Type-selective Therapeutic Strategies for FGFR4-driven Cancers.
-### Implementation of the numerical simulations described in the present study was carried out using Matlab 2024a.
-Note.
-Matlab 2023a or later versions can reliably reproduce the results.
+### The numerical simulations were primarily conducted using MATLAB 2024a.
+However, we believe that MATLAB 2023a/2023b can reliably reproduce the results.

 # Reproduction of the simulation results
 ### We have written codes to easily reproduce the simulation results presented in the manuscript.
 Users can follow the steps below to run the code.